 The last, but not the least important goal for mobile developers is the successful monetization of their products.
 To measure the revenue several KPIs are used:

 - Average Revenue per User (ARPU) – total revenue divided by the number of users.

 - Lifetime Value (LTV) – a prediction of the net future profit for a particular user.

-- Revenue – total amount of income generated by an app or game.
+- Revenue – total amount of income generated.

 For an effective monetization of mobile app, the quality of the users matters more than the quantity of installs.
 The user who pays more and longer becomes more valuable than the one who just tries and leaves.
 At this point, the above goal of user feedback goes in line with optimizing the monetization strategy – listening to the users and meeting their needs is key to a stable revenue stream.

 There is no single indicator that can measure the overall success.
 All of them are equally important, not only on a certain product stage, but also as an integral part of the greater App Store Optimization strategy.
 Only by studying all these metrics, and combining them together, we can get a complete picture of the performance.